OsipyanG/market/README.md

 3. Go to the directory `services`

-   **Before proceeding to the next step, make sure that you have Dokker and Docker compose installed**
+   **Before proceeding to the next step, make sure that you have Docker and Docker compose installed**

 4. Build and run the project using `make`.